SimpleSwiftUI/your-first-web3-dapp/README.md

 # If you get a message saying you need to install, follow the instructions.
 ```

-To install the dependencies needed for your project, return to the Terminal window and run:
+To install the dependencies needed for your project, return to the Terminal window.
 ```
 # Ensure your Terminal is focused on the directory that contains 'package.json'.
-You can check the content of the current directory with the "ls" command.
-You may need to enter "cd your-first-web3-dapp".
+# You can check the content of the current directory with the "ls" command.
+# You may need to enter "cd your-first-web3-dapp" to switch directory (cd = change directory).
+# Then run the next line to install your project dependencies:
 npm install
 ```
 This will take a moment.